-Whirlwind Barbarian Endgame Build Guide
+Whirlwind (EQ) Barbarian Endgame Build Guide

-If becoming a human blender and conjuring up natural disasters sounds like your idea of a good time, then let out your loudest Rallying Cry as we Whirlwind our way through this Endgame Barbarian Guide!
+In Season 8 we are once again relying on Earthquakes for the majority of our damage.
+Even with the nerfs to Earthquake damage, they are still the strongest weapon in Whirlwind's arsenal.
+So if becoming a human blender and conjuring up natural disasters sounds like your idea of a good time, then let out your loudest Rallying Cry as we Whirlwind our way through this Endgame Barbarian Guide!

 Requirements for this build